-Calming herbs or Nervines have a positive effect on the nervous system.
-They may reduce feelings of nervousness, anxiety and stress.
-These stress relieving herbs include kava kava, lemon balm, chamomile, hops and more.
-Lavender is perhaps the best known and most loved stress herb.
-For quick herbal anti anxiety and stress relief, keep a bottle of lavender essential oil or a potted plant nearby.
-Snip off a few leaves or flowers, roll in your hands and inhale deeply.
+Calming herbs or Nervines work quickly to ease feelings of nervousness, stress and anxious feelings.
+They have a short-term positive effect on the nervous system.
+They include kava kava, lemon balm, chamomile, hops and more.
+They are commonly taken internally as teas, capsules, and tinctures.
+Lavender is perhaps the best known and most loved aromatherapy stress herb.
+For quick stress and herbal anti-anxiety relief, keep a bottle of lavender essential oil or a potted lavender nearby.
+Snip off a few leaves or flowers, roll them in your hands and inhale deeply.
 Lovely.

 How to Use Herbs for Stress Relief

-There's nothing like a soothing cup of hot freshly brewed herbal tea to take the edge off a stressful day.
+There is nothing like a sipping a soothing cup of hot freshly brewed herbal tea to take the edge off a stressful day.

-Practice mindful presence while making your tea for even more calming benefits.
-When you give it your full attention, the art of making and drinking tea is relaxing and centering in and of itself.
-Make a ritual of choosing your herbs, preparing them and sipping your brew.
+- Practice mindful presence while making and drinking your tea to relax and center yourself.
+Give your full attention to the art of making and drinking tea.
+Enjoy a ritual of choosing your herbs, preparing them in a special cup, and savoring your brew.

-- Although everything has and is energy, some herbal remedies act as vibrational or energetic remedies.
-That simply means they work on your energetic body instead of your physical body.
-Flower essences and aromatherapy essential oils are both good for relieving mental stress.
-Aromatherapy essential oils can act as both physical and vibrational remedies.
+- Pair your herbal tea or tincture with vibrational or energetic remedies.
+Some herbal remedies act specifically on your energetic body.
+Flower essences are vibrational remedies that subtly ease stress and anxiety due to mental and emotional aspects or personality traits.
+Rescue Remedy is popular for calming distress with emotional upheaval.
+Aromatherapy essential oils can work on the physical and/or energetic bodies.
 They smell heavenly and are quite versatile and effective as mild herbal anti-anxiety and de-stressing aids.
-Paired with a nice cup of tension taming tea either of these remedies makes for a wonderfully soothing combination.
+Roman chamomile is known for promoting inner peace.
+Paired with a nice cup of tension taming tea flower essences and/or aromatherapy make for a wonderfully soothing combination.

-Stress herbs play an important role in managing feelings of stress and anxiety naturally.
+Stress herbs play an important role in naturally managing feelings of stress and anxiety.
 Using a variety of your favorite herbs for stress relief can help you feel more relaxed and centered.
 Not only do they soothe your nervous system, they protect your mind and body from the ravages of distress, helping you be healthier and more resilient when challenging times come your way.